lulitohhh/zaracoIst/README.md

-🌌 Legends of Colombia
+🌌 Zaraco

-Legends of Colombia is a board game combined with a companion web app where players embody characters cursed by mythical Colombian legends.
+Zaraco is a board game combined with a companion web app where players embody characters cursed by mythical Colombian legends.
 Each game session brings unique challenges thanks to randomly generated characters and legends, encouraging strategy, cooperation, and betrayal.

 🗂 Project Structure